CyberSickoexe/CyberSickoexe/README.md

 ## 🌐 About Me

-I'm an aspiring **Cloud Systems Administrator** actively building skills in cloud platforms, server administration, and infrastructure fundamentals.
-With a growing interest in Linux and Kubernetes, I'm focused on developing the knowledge needed to manage modern, hybrid IT environments.
+I'm an aspiring **Cloud Systems Administrator** actively building skills in cloud platforms, server administration, and IT infrastructure fundamentals.
+With a growing interest in Linux, Kubernetes, and customer support platforms, I'm focused on developing the knowledge needed to manage modern, hybrid IT environments.

 ---